Foreign relations of India: Europe

 India was one of the first countries to develop relations with the European Union.
 The Joint Political Statement of 1993 and the 1994 Cooperation Agreement were the foundational agreements for the bilateral partnership.
-In 2004, India and European Union became "Strategic Partners".
+In 2004, India and the European Union became "Strategic Partners".
 A Joint Action Plan was agreed upon in 2005 and updated in 2008.
 India-EU Joint Statements were published in 2009 and 2012 following the India-European Union Summits.

 India and the European Commission initiated negotiations on a Broad-based Trade and Investment Agreement (BTIA) in 2007.
 Seven rounds of negotiations have been completed without reaching a Free Trade Agreement.

 According to the Government of India, trade between India and the EU was $57.25 billion between April and October 2014 and stood at $101.5 billion for the fiscal period of 2014–2015.

 The European Union is India's second largest trade bloc, accounting for around 20% of Indian trade (Gulf Cooperation Council is the largest trade bloc with almost $160 billion in total trade).
 India was the European Union's 8th largest trading partner in 2010.
 EU-India trade grew from €28.6 billion in 2003 to €72.7 billion in 2013.

-France, Germany and UK collectively represent the major part of EU-India trade.
+France, Germany and the UK collectively represent the major part of EU-India trade.
 Annual trade in commercial services tripled from €5.2billion in 2002 to €17.9 billion in 2010.

 Denmark, Sweden, Finland and the Netherlands are the other more prominent European Union countries that trade with India.